natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strela-10M2.md

 The interesting part of the 9A35M2 is its relatively uncluttered interior that can make hasty enemy shots ineffective.
 Two of the three crew members sit in the very front of the hull (commander and driver), with the third (gunner) towards the rear underneath the launcher assembly.
 The engine sits in the middle of the vehicle, with the rear section holding a few spare missiles.
 Therefore, when enemy fire strikes the middle of the vehicle (which many players instinctively aim for), it will often knock out the gunner and/or the turret assembly but leave the front two crew members, and sometimes even the engine, unscathed, allowing the 9A35M2 to get away.

+In arcade mode, normally every aircraft is able to see SPAA from the get go due to their high "visibility", but in the case of this tank, the visibility % is so low, that as long as helicopters and bombers didn't spawn within 2.5 km range of it, they are likely to not even see the SPAA marker.
+This creates an unprecedented ability of being always able to fire first and leave opponents with 10 seconds or less to trace the smoke trail and fire back before they themselves just die (which is hardly avoidable due to the weapon of the tank), a situation which only a handful of players can deal with, even if they prepare beforehand (by seeing this SPAA on leaderboard tab and trying to predict where it is for example).
+This doesn't make the SPAA immortal by any means, as angry players can keep shovering SPAA position with bombs and rockets until one of them finally hits, so moving away from fire is still required.

 '''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)
 * Cast homogeneous armour (Turret, Transmission area) -->